RI.gov R.I. Government Agencies | Privacy Policy |

 Timeline

-Workplaces identified as Breastfeeding-Friendly are posted on this website and promoted through the media around the time that the awards are presented.
+Workplaces identified as Breastfeeding-Friendly are posted here and promoted through the media around the time that the awards are presented.
 Award presentations are scheduled at the convenience of award recipients.
 The award is jointly coordinated and presented by the Department of Health and the Rhode Island Breastfeeding Coalition.
 Previously recognized workplaces may reapply for a higher level of recognition in a subsequent year.

 Gold